-Remembering the five times Granit Xhaka has been sent-off for Arsenal
+Remembering the 5 times Granit Xhaka has been sent-off for Arsenal

-Arsenal fans have a complicated relationship with Granit Xhaka.
+He may be a beloved figure at the Emirates these days, but Arsenal fans have had an often complicated relationship with Granit Xhaka.

 Yes, Xhaka is a bundle of energy in the Arsenal midfield and regularly proves his technical class.
 Arsenal often look lost without him in the side.